 If you’re just getting started with WWT, you might want to check out these resources:

-The AAS WorldWide Telescope User Manual shows how to use the WWT Windows application and the web client.
+The WorldWide Telescope User Manual shows how to use the WWT Windows application and the web client.

 Are you a researcher?
 Use WWT’s rendering engine to visualize and analyze your data inside Jupyter with pywwt.

 Check out our YouTube channel to see for yourself what WWT can do and how educators and scientists across the world are using it.

 Here are just a few highlights from the WWT documentation pages:

 Tours are scripted, multimedia experiences that guide the viewer through WWT’s simulated universe.
 The Tour Authoring Guide shows how to design, create, and share tours.